Autism spectrum disorder (ASD)

 - hyperactivity; or

 Your doctor will want to regularly review your child’s medications to assess whether they are helping and to check for any side effects.

 There is currently limited evidence for the effectiveness of complementary therapies for children with ASD.
-You should discuss any complementary therapy with your doctor and treatment team.
+There is also a lack of evidence showing that any special diets or dietary supplements are of benefit in the treatment of ASD.
+You should discuss any complementary therapy or special diet with your doctor and treatment team before trying them.

 Support groups for ASD